2009-2014 Ford F-150: problems, engines, what to look for

 We found many reports of water leaking into the cab causing stains on the headliner, rust in the lower corners of the cab, rocker panels and other areas.
 In the long term, water damage can also cause the corrosion of the electric wiring and mold under the carpet.

 This means that it's a good idea to check your truck for signs of water leaking into the cab and repair any leaks before they cause problems.
-The common sources of water leaks are the third brake light, satellite antenna and the rear window seal.
+Common sources of water leaks are the third brake light, satellite antenna and the rear window seal.

 We found many videos